- Author: Furious

 Magmadar

 This is a large Core Hound at the end of the tunnel after Lucifron.
 He guards the Rune of Kress, which you’ll need to use a quintessence to douse.
-His AE Fear attack extends about 90 feet.
+His AoE Fear attack extends about 90 feet.
 The MT should have some kind of fear protection, like Fear Ward or Will of the Forsaken.
 Any warriors not the MT or OT can switch to Berserker to avoid his AE Fear.
 Hunters will want to dispel his Frenzy with those tranq shots procured from Lucifron.
 He also drops large fireballs which cause heavy damage to anybody in them.
 Have casters stay at maximum range, and generally try to get him to face away from the rest of the raid.

 Magmadar Abilities & Attacks